Make Your Book

 When filters start being applied, they will show below the search bar, under Active Filters.
 Above the active filters, you will see the number of results which correspond with these active filters.
 Furthermore, the number of results will automatically adjust as filters are added and removed.

-To remove a specific filter, simple click on the name of the applied filter.
+To remove a specific filter, simply click on the name of the applied filter.
 To remove all refinements, click on CLEAR ALL to the right of the screen.

 Sorting search results